FREQUENTLY ASKED QUESTIONS ABOUT OUR SEC WHISTLEBLOWER PRACTICE

 - Taught a continuing education course for lawyers on “When the Whistle Blows“.
 That program has been rated 5-out-of-5 stars based on over 1,000 viewer reviews (as of May 29, 2019).
 He has also taught a CLE course called “Incentives and Protections for the Modern Whistleblower.”

 - On the invitation of a leading liberal arts university, taught a lecture on SEC whistleblowers and white collar crime entitled “When Bad Things Happen To Good People”.

-- Been elected as a Fellow of the New York Bar Foundation, an honor that is limited to 1% of the New York State Bar Association membership.
+- Been elected as a Fellow of the New York Bar Foundation, an honor that is granted to just 1% of the New York State Bar Association membership.